toannh0104/pineline-demo/postgresql/ansible/README.md

   each host record should be in the format of:
   >`hostname`   `host_ip(v4)`   `ansible_connect_description...`
   Should keep only one record in [pgmaster] group because we have only one master node for PostgreSQL
+## Install postgres package repo
+  Depends on linux distro, you have to install public postgres repository from https://download.postgresql.org The guidance is also on website.
+For example: https://download.postgresql.org/pub/repos/yum/reporpms/EL-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm will need to be installed for RHEL based distros.
 ## Run Playbooks
 To install
 >`[user@psql1 ~]# sh ./install.sh`